Generic Name: methadone (METH a done)

-After you have stopped using this medication, flush any unused pills or liquid medicine down the toilet.
+Do not keep leftover methadone pills or liquid.
+Ask your pharmacist where to locate a drug take-back disposal program.
+If there is no take-back program, flush any unused pills or liquid medicine down the toilet.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.

 What happens if I miss a dose?

 If you take methadone for pain: Take the missed dose as soon as you remember, then take your next dose 8 to 12 hours later.
 Skip the missed dose if it is almost time for your next scheduled dose.